-If you have a G8 expander (see page 38), you have eight additional gate inputs or ouputs.
-Each jack of the G8 can be used as input or output, depending on how you use it in your patch.
+You can connect up to four G8 expanders to your master.
+Each G8 gives you eight additional gate inputs or ouputs.
+Each jack of the G8 can be used as an input or output, depending on how you use it in your patch.